wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.2 =
+If you are using mfunc mode and have added ad widgets please re-save them to regenerate the ad files.

 = 0.9.1 =
 Fix dynamic checking for widgets.
 Fix potential PHP error message with widgets.